 - American Licorice will not advertise its products in primary and secondary schools, unless it falls into the exceptions enumerated by the CFBAI's Core Principles, such as charitable fundraising activities, sponsorship programs, or informal gifts or donations to elementary schools.

 - American Licorice will not pay for or actively seek to place its foods or beverages in the program/editorial content of any medium primarily directed to children under age 12 for the purpose of promoting the sale of those products.

 - American Licorice will not use third-party licensed characters, celebrities or movie tie-ins in measured media, where the composition of the under 12 audience is estimated to be at least 30%* of the total audience or in other media primarily directed to children under 12.

 - American Licorice will not use it products in any interactive game that is primarily directed to children under age 12, which is provided free or at nominal charge (in any format).

-American Licorice acknowledges that CFBAI may consider a company-owned or third-party website child-directed even if less than a specific percentage or an unknown percentage of visitors are children based on a multifaceted analysis, including factors such as an assessment of the target audience according to the media plan, actions taken to restrict child access, such as age-screening, and the overall impression of the site’s content.
+*American Licorice acknowledges that CFBAI may consider a company-owed or third-party website child-directed even if reliable visitor or viewer demographics are not available based on a multifaceted analysis, including factors such as an assessment of the target audience according to the media plan, where else the food is advertised, actions taken to restrict child access, such as age-screening, and the overall impression of the site's content.